MicrosoftDocs/winrt-api/windows.ui.xaml.controls/commandbar.md

 </table>

 ## -examples
-This example creates the command bar shown previously.
+This example creates the command bar shown in Remarks.

 ```xaml
 <CommandBar>